comics-asiis/ToxicPeptidePrediction/README.md

 The training dataset, despite sharing at most 40% similarity with the independent test dataset, has at most 90% similarity for all the sequences in itself (by CD-HIT).

-Note that the trained models (pickle files in [_program_resource_](program_resource)), which are also used in ToxTeller webserver, are trained on the whole collected dataset, larger than the combined independent test dataset and the training dataset, with at most 90% sequence similarity.
+:ledger: Note that the trained models (pickle files in [_program_resource_](program_resource)), which are also used in ToxTeller webserver, are trained on the whole collected dataset, larger than the combined independent test dataset and the training dataset, with at most 90% sequence similarity.